i2bc/SURFMAP/README.md

 You can click [here](https://github.com/i2bc/SURFMAP/releases/latest/) to access the latest release.

-After downloading, you'll need to uncompress the project.
+After downloading, you'll need to unarchive the project.
 If you downloaded:
 - the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.x.zip`
 - the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.x.tar.gz`